Control 1.4: Semantic Index Governance and Scope Control

 - FFIEC IT Handbook (Information Security): Risk assessment for new technology deployments must include understanding the technology's data processing pipeline.
 The Semantic Index is a core component of Copilot's data processing architecture.

-- SOX 302/404: Financial reporting data processed by the Semantic Index could be surfaced by Copilot in contexts outside normal financial controls.
-Understanding indexing scope supports internal control integrity.
+- Sarbanes-Oxley §§302/404 — where applicable to ICFR: Financial reporting data processed by the Semantic Index could be surfaced by Copilot in contexts outside normal financial controls.
+Understanding indexing scope supports internal control integrity where AI tools affect financial reporting processes.

 - SEC Regulation S-P: The Semantic Index processes content that may include consumer financial information subject to privacy safeguards.
 Governance of indexing scope supports these safeguards.

-- OCC SR 11-7 (Model Risk Management): The Semantic Index transforms raw content into vector embeddings that influence Copilot's responses.
+- SR 11-7 / OCC Bulletin 2011-12 (Model Risk Management): The Semantic Index transforms raw content into vector embeddings that influence Copilot's responses.
 While not a traditional model, understanding this transformation pipeline aligns with model risk management principles.

 Control Description